 During slip and fall cases, the property owner will likely argue that you were partially or totally responsible for the accident that caused your injuries.
 A majority of states follow the comparative negligence rule.
 This means that if your actions somehow contributed to the accident, your monetary compensation could be lessened by the amount you were comparatively at fault.
 To prove that you were not at fault, discuss with your accident attorneys if a reasonable person in your situation would have handled the dangerous condition in the same way.
 Be sure that you were not engaging in activities that could have contributed to the accident, such as texting while walking or running in a slippery area with warning signs.

-The best way to win a case is by collecting all information of the property owner, witnesses, and remembering the facts of what you were doing.
+The best way to win a case is by collecting all the information about the property owner, witnesses, and remembering the facts of what you were doing.
 With the proper proof, you’ll be able to win your claim.